 California Homeland Security Exercise and Evaluation Program (HSEEP) Training

-The Oak Ridge Institute for Science and Education (ORISE) and the California Emergency Management Agency (Cal EMA) have revised the next generation Homeland Security Exercise and Evaluation Program (HSEEP) course to create a balance between learning exercise methodology and using Web-based toolkit activities to plan and develop exercises.
+The Oak Ridge Institute for Science and Education (ORISE) and the California Governor’s Office of Emergency Services) have revised the next generation Homeland Security Exercise and Evaluation Program (HSEEP) course to create a balance between learning exercise methodology and using Web-based toolkit activities to plan and develop exercises.

 The revised HSEEP training course is a four-day, interactive course with computer-based activities that maximize use of the HSEEP Toolkit.
 The course is focused on hands-on, toolkit activities that provide participants with valuable practice and training.
 The course also allows participants to use their own jurisdictional information to complete course activities, making the material more relevant.